K's Choice

 K's Choice is a Belgian rock band from Antwerp, formed in 1994.
 The band's core members are brothers Sam (lead vocals, guitar) and Gert Bettens (guitar, keyboard, vocals).
-Since 2014, the Bettenses have been joined by Bart van Lierde (bass), Tom Lodewyckx (lead guitar), Reinout Swinnen (keys) and Wim van der Westen (drums).
+Since 2014, the brothers have been joined by Bart van Lierde (bass), Tom Lodewyckx (lead guitar), Reinout Swinnen (keys) and Wim van der Westen (drums).
 The band have released seven studio albums to date, several of which have been certified Gold and Platinum by the Belgian Entertainment Association.

+In 2025, Chad Childers of Loudwire included the band in his list of "10 '90s Post-Grunge Bands That Should Have Been Bigger".

 Band history

-In the early 1990s, Sam (then known as Sarah) and Gert Bettens played in a band together called The Basement Plugs.
+In the early 1990s, Sam and Gert Bettens played in a band together called The Basement Plugs.
 During this time, Sam appeared on several movie soundtracks as a vocalist including "I'm So Lonesome I Could Cry" (originally by Hank Williams) for the movie Vrouwen Willen Trouwen ("Women Want To Marry") and a duet with Frankie Miller, "Why Don't You Try Me", (originally by Ry Cooder) for the movie Ad Fundum.
 He was offered a recording contract, and formed a new band with Gert in order to fulfil it.
 The band was originally named The Choice, recording and releasing their debut album The Great Subconscious Club in 1994.

 During the initial formation of the band, the Bettens were joined by Jan van Sichem, Jr. (guitar), Bart van der Zeeuw (drums) and Erik Verheyden (bass).
 This iteration of the band toured Germany and the United States in support of the Indigo Girls.
 While in the U.S., the band discovered another identically-named act and changed their name to avoid legal problems.
 They decided upon "K's Choice" by going through the alphabet to see which letter would sound best in front of the word "choice".
 Since they thought they needed a story behind the new name, they initially claimed that the K referred to Joseph K. from Franz Kafka's novel The Trial, but later the band revealed the arbitrariness of choosing the "K".